akhikhl/unpuzzle/README.md

 - **current_arch** - string assigned to 'x86_32' or 'x86_64', depending on the current processor architecture.

-You can see the complete and working configuration at https://github.com/akhikhl/unpuzzle/blob/master/libs/unpuzzle-plugin/src/main/resources/org/akhikhl/unpuzzle/defaultConfig.groovy
+You can see the complete and working Unpuzzle configuration [here](blob/master/libs/unpuzzle-plugin/src/main/resources/org/akhikhl/unpuzzle/defaultConfig.groovy)

 ## uploadEclipse configuration